papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 # Funding

-Information is coming soon
+Information is coming soon.

 # Location

-The retreat will be held at the magnificent UCLA Lake Arrowhead Conference Center, which is a convenient 2 hour drive from Pasadena.
+The retreat will be held at the magnificent [UCLA Lake Arrowhead Conference Center](http://lakearrowheadconferencecenter.ucla.edu), which is a convenient 2 hour drive from Pasadena.
 Some say that Lake Arrowhead is the premier mountain resort in the San Bernardino Forest.

 # Registration

 Registration link is coming soon

 # Transportation / carpools

+We will set up google spreadsheet to organize carpooling.

 # Accommodations and meals